Basque Cheesecake (San Sebastian): creamy, easy, and lemon-scented

 Have you ever tried the Basque cheesecake, also known as San Sebastian?
-It’s a dessert from the Spanish tradition with a “burnt” surface and an incredibly soft, creamy heart that melts in your mouth.
+It’s a dessert from Spanish tradition with a “burnt” surface and a very soft, creamy heart that melts in the mouth.

-This version is the classic original, enriched with lemon zest and vanilla bean for a fragrant and fresh touch that makes it a true delight!
+This version is the classic original, enriched with the zest of lemon and vanilla bean for a fragrant and fresh touch that makes it a true delight!

-The main feature of the San Sebastian cheesecake is that it has no classic biscuit base and is prepared in no time with only a few simple steps, then baked directly in the oven.
+The main feature of the San Sebastian cheesecake is that it doesn’t have the classic biscuit base and can be prepared in very little time with a few simple steps, then baked directly in the oven.

-The burnt cheesecake is perfect to serve after a few hours of resting in the fridge, either on its own or with a thin layer of jam or fresh fruit like berries.
+The burnt cheesecake is perfect to serve after a few hours of resting in the refrigerator, on its own or with a thin layer of jam or fresh fruit like berries.

-A recipe that will surprise you with its simplicity because it is a dessert made with spreadable cheese and of great goodness!
+A recipe that will surprise you with its simplicity because it’s a dessert with spreadable cheese and with great taste!

-As I mentioned above, it is also known as burnt cheesecake because, in addition to its incredible creaminess, it is famous for its caramelized almost burnt outer color and creamy interior, due to prolonged cooking at high temperatures.
+As I mentioned above, it’s also known as burnt cheesecake because besides its incredible creaminess, it is famous for its caramelized almost burnt external color and creamy interior, due to prolonged cooking at high temperatures.

-This Spanish dessert was created in 1988 thanks to the creativity and skill of Santiago Rivera in San Sebastian, a city in the Basque Country, and later brought to worldwide fame by Nigella Lawson in 2010.
+This Spanish dessert was born in 1988 thanks to the creativity and skill of Santiago Rivera in San Sebastian, a city in the Basque Country, and later gained world fame thanks to Nigella Lawson in 2010.

-I had never made or tasted it, but it is really very good!
-The first characteristic that struck me is the creaminess and, as an aroma, the lemon that stands out and envelops the palate!
+I had never made or even tasted it before, but it’s really very good!
+The first characteristic that struck me is the creaminess and the aroma of lemon that stands out and envelops the palate!

-The San Sebastian cheesecake must be allowed to cool for at least 3/4 hours but also overnight because only then can we enjoy it in its perfection!
+The San Sebastian cheesecake must be allowed to cool for at least 3/4 hours, or even overnight, because only then can we enjoy it at its perfection!

 1) IN THE REFRIGERATOR

-The Basque San Sebastian cheesecake can be stored for 3-4 days in the refrigerator, covered with plastic wrap or in an airtight container.
-In fact, I would say that the day after it is even better because the consistency stabilizes and the flavors intensify!
+The Basque San Sebastian cheesecake keeps for 3-4 days in the refrigerator when covered with plastic wrap or in an airtight container.
+In fact, I would say that the next day it is even better because the texture stabilizes and the flavors intensify!

 2) IN THE FREEZER

-The burnt Basque dessert can also be frozen either whole or cut into slices, always taking care to wrap it whole or in portions in plastic wrap and then in aluminum foil.
-It can be stored for 2 months, but I suggest making it as soon as possible and tasting it because it’s a delicacy!
+The burnt Basque dessert can also be frozen either whole or sliced, always taking care to wrap it whole or in single portions in plastic wrap and then in aluminum foil.
+It can be stored for 2 months, but I suggest making it as soon as possible and tasting it because it’s a delight!

 °°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°